Reviews You Can Rely On

 Glue Integrity

 The glue metric includes everything about the glue and the skin's stickiness.
 We ask skin glue to stick tenaciously to our skis, to stick to itself, and to pull easily from these surfaces.
-We also expect the glue to permanently remain where it belongs.
+We also expect the glue to, for the most part, remain where it belongs, permanently.
 The glue itself has a lot to do with this overall integrity, but it isn't the only thing.
 In terms of sticking to your skis, stiffer material is typically more resistant to rolling and subsequent glue failure.
 Competing demands mean that the best products are solidly in the middle.
 To deduce glue performance requires many rounds of usage and extensive comparison over time.

 climbing skins - glue failure happens to all skins, but some are more prone than...